avinash201199/Resume-Templates/CONTRIBUTING.md

-For Beginners
+Beginners Friendly Contribution

-You can contribute in many ways in this repo
+You can contribute in many ways in this repo :

 1. Add your resume template inside the resume folder and then add resume drive link in readme file as given format.
 2. Design a website